 The Library classifies textbooks either by jurisdiction (GO13, GA2 etc.) or according to subject area, examples of which include Comparative Law (SB), Public International Law (SG) and Private International Law/ Conflict of Laws (SH). .
 All classmark sections have a FOL section for oversize volumes, which is located on the same floor of the Library.

 When you are searching the Library Catalogue for books, please note that only the current edition is held on the open shelves or in the Short Loan collection.
 IALS has a rich collection of previous editions held in the closed basement and these will display a Depository number on the catalogue.
 Please request previous editions from the Issue & Enquiry Desk on the 4th floor.

-Criminal Law material for Common Law Jurisdictions is shelved at SJ150
+Criminal Law material for England & Wales is shelved at GA2.D.4

 European Union Criminal Law material is shelved at GO1.A1.D.4

 Comparative Criminal Law material is shelved at SB30